callumhackett/obsidian_polka_theme/README.md

 # Polka

-This theme adds some colorful minimalism to Obsidian in light and dark modes, with characteristic dots in the ribbon.
+This theme adds some colorful minimalism to Obsidian in light and dark modes, with characteristic (optional) dots in the ribbon.
 Major features include a **highly customizable color scheme** and independent selection of **themes for code blocks**.

 ![Preview](assets/polka_full_size.png)